Do Prescription Drugs Have a Place in Naturopathic Medicine?

 Because we’re so informed about nutrient deficiencies, we’re able to identify the signs and recommend nutritional and botanical methods to deal with the harmful side effects of these medicines.

 We can also help our patients transition to more natural methods when they’re being overmedicated or when they’re ready to come off of prescription medicines and supplements.
+Even for common medicines used for headaches or migraines can be addressed from the root causes.

 Do We Use It?